pweingardt/KSPMissionController/README.md

 ### How this works

-You need to add a part to your ship, the mission controller.
-This part enables the plugin just like the Flight Engineer Chip from Flight Engineer Redux.
-In the bottm left part of your screen appears a new icon: "MC" for Mission Control.
+Once you have an active vessel (the plugin does not work in the editor), in the bottm left part of your screen appears a new icon: "MC" for Mission Control.
 Click on it and it gives you the mission window, that shows your budget and informations about the currently selected mission.

 But be careful with your rockets!
-Once you add the part to your space craft, the plugin is enabled.
-That means:
-When you launch the space craft, it will cost you Kerbin krones (the currency on Kerbin, ₭).
+Once you launch the space craft on the launchpad, it will cost you Kerbin krones (the currency on Kerbin, ₭).
 Even if you restart the flight, the krones are *GONE*.

 ### How to accomplish a mission

-Open up the mission window and select the mission you want to accomplish.
+Open the mission window and select the mission you want to accomplish.
 Before you launch the space craft, you should read the mission description and all mission goals.
 Just to be clear that you didn't forget something... because you will forget something.
 Then launch your space craft and accomplish the *first* mission goal.
 Most missions require you to finish the mission